craigfrancis/php-is-literal-rfc/readme.md

 $html = "<a href='" . htmlentities($url) . "'>...";
 ```

 The first two need the values to be quoted, but would be considered "untained" (wrong).
-The third example, htmlentities before PHP 8.1 ([you're welcome](https://github.com/php/php-src/commit/50eca61f68815005f3b0f808578cc1ce3b4297f0)) does not escape single quotes by default, and it does not consider what happens with 'javascript:' URLs.
+The third example, htmlentities before PHP 8.1 ([fixed](https://github.com/php/php-src/commit/50eca61f68815005f3b0f808578cc1ce3b4297f0)) does not escape single quotes by default, and it does not consider what happens with 'javascript:' URLs.

-This proposal avoids the complexity by addressing a different part of the problem: separating the inputs written by the programmer, from inputs supplied by the user.
+This proposal avoids this complexity by addressing a different part of the problem: to keep the inputs written by the programmer separate from inputs supplied by the user.

 ### Static Analysis